2020/21 | Conestoga College

 Conestoga's alumni community includes more than 135,000 graduates who contribute to the prosperity and well-being of their communities as innovators and entrepreneurs in business, industry, health care and community services.
 When you complete your studies, you will become a member of this growing and dynamic network.
 As a student, you will have the opportunity to draw on the knowledge and experience of graduates involved in your chosen career field.
 The Alumni team looks forward to hearing from you: we provide volunteer opportunities and networking events that can help you build your career before you graduate and contribute to your long-term success.

 Connect with us:Twitter @ConestogaAlumni

 Athletics and Recreation

 Calling all Condors!
-An active and healthy lifestyle is a key component to success at college.
-Whether you compete on a varsity team, have fun with your friends in an intramural league, or want to maintain your general well-being, there is something in Athletics and Recreation for you.
+An active and healthy lifestyle can play a key component in your success here at Conestoga.
+Studies completed in 2019 showed that campus recreation participants were more likely to report higher GPAs (Vasold, KL; Deere, SJ; & Pivarnik, JM).
+Whether you compete on a varsity team, have fun with your friends in an intramural league, or want to stay fit, there is something in Athletics and Recreation for you.